-Shares acquired under the ESPP must be included in the report of all of your assets at the end of each tax year subject to an annual exempt amount.
+Shares acquired under the ESPP must be included in the Net Wealth Tax return, together with all of your assets at the end of each tax year, subject to an annual exempt amount.
 It is your responsibility to report these assets and for paying any Net Wealth Tax due.
-However, there are general exempt amounts and thresholds for filing a wealth tax return which may apply, depending on the net value of your assets and rights.
+However, there are general exempt amounts and thresholds for filing a Net Wealth tax return which may apply, depending on the net value of your assets and rights.
 In addition, in certain regions (i.e. Madrid), the wealth tax does not apply.
 You should consult your personal tax advisor for further information regarding the applicability of the wealth tax to you.